AlphaJack/toc/USAGE.md

 [^1]: No, not really, it's just a match-case statement using the file extension, defaulting to "#"
-[^2]: Not even, it's just a bunch of if-else and try-excepts statement that may prevent catastrophic damage
+[^2]: Not even, it's just a bunch of if-else and try-excepts statements that may prevent catastrophic damage
-[^3]: The outdated toc to be replaced is defined as the the first match of a non-greedy regex
+[^3]: The outdated toc to be replaced is defined as the first match of a non-greedy regex